eliheuer/libretype-data-tools/README.md

 ```
 sh backup-ofl-complete.sh
 ```
+A full OFL backup currently requiers about `30GB` of free disk space and can take a considerable amout of time depending on your internet connection speed.

 If there is a typeface you want to see included, please make a pull request or issue to add it.

 ![example image](screenshots/screenshot-02.png)